DANS-KNAW/dans-datastation-architecture/docs/dans-microservices.md

 [Vault Metadata block]: {{ vault_metadata_block }}

-!!! note "API not yet implemented"

-    The current implementation of `dd-vault-metadata` does not yet implement `dd-vault-metadata-api`, but instead has a manually coded API.

 ## dd-virus-scan

 A service that scans all files in a dataset for virus using `clamav` and blocks publication if a virus is found.